knative/docs/blog/docs/articles/cross-namespace-event-links-feature.md

 ### Setting Up Role-Based Access Control (RBAC)

-<p>RBAC policies define the permissions required for different resources to interact across namespaces.
-Here’s how you can set it up: </p>
+RBAC policies define the permissions required for different resources to interact across namespaces.
+Here’s how you can set it up:

 **Create a Service Account:** In the namespace where the event source resides, create a service account that will be used to access resources in the target namespace.